enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 -------------------

 The Users App has been rewritten from scratch using `GraphQL technology <http://graphql.org>`_ to improve performance.
-Also, the User Interface have been improved, and there are two new features:  Bulk delete and Roles for Users groups.
+In the process, the User Interface have been improved.
+There are also two new features:  Bulk delete and adding roles directly to groups.

 .. figure:: images/users-group-roles.png